addyi/compose-kmp-playground/docs/tooling/linting.md

 # Linting

+Adding linting to a code project, with tools like Detekt for Kotlin, is crucial for ensuring consistent coding styles, improving code quality, and catching potential bugs early in the development process.
+Linting promotes collaboration within development teams by enforcing uniform coding conventions, enhancing code readability, and automating the identification of common issues during code reviews.
+Detekt, being Kotlin-specific, allows for customizable rules tailored to a project's needs, ensuring adherence to best practices and Kotlin-specific coding conventions.
+This leads to increased productivity, seamless integration into CI/CD pipelines, and ultimately results in more maintainable and reliable Kotlin projects.

-:construction: Plan is to set up a [detekt](https://detekt.dev/) and [ktlint](https://github.com/JLLeitschuh/ktlint-gradle) integration with gradle.
+:construction: Plan is to set up a [detekt](https://detekt.dev/) (done) and [ktlint](https://github.com/JLLeitschuh/ktlint-gradle) (todo) integration with gradle.

 ## Detekt